lambdaclass/concrete/ROADMAP.md

     docs, package docs, release-note links, and
     `scripts/tests/check_docs_publish.sh` to prove generated docs are
     reproducible.
+15. Design evidence-typed imports before the package fact schema freezes.
+A dependent package should be able to demand an evidence floor at the import boundary, for example `import hmac.compute requires(proved_by_lean)` or a manifest-level equivalent for all imports from a dependency.
+The compiler must check the requirement against the dependency's interface/evidence artifacts and fail the import if the evidence is missing, stale, vacuous, downgraded, inherited only through an unaccepted assumption, or weaker than the importing package's policy.
+This is a package-boundary trust-chain feature, not a local proof feature: it must define how evidence classes are ordered or deliberately non-ordered, how `solver_trusted`/assumed/trusted dependencies are named, how proof revocation invalidates dependents, and how release bundles explain the imported requirement.
+Write `research/packages/evidence-typed-imports.md` before implementing the surface, then add `docs/EVIDENCE_TYPED_IMPORTS.md`, `examples/package_evidence_imports/{requires_lean,allows_solver_trusted,rejects_stale,rejects_vacuous}/`, and `scripts/tests/check_evidence_typed_imports.sh`; the gate must prove dependency evidence is read from package artifacts, not source-private side channels, and that an evidence downgrade breaks the importing package.
-15. Add the Phase 17 validation artifact: a multi-package workspace project with dependency resolution, lockfile, package-aware tests, interface/body artifact split, dependency trust policy, assumption inheritance, authority budgets, provenance, published docs, and release-bundle evidence for every dependency.
+16. Add the Phase 17 validation artifact: a multi-package workspace project with dependency resolution, lockfile, package-aware tests, interface/body artifact split, dependency trust policy, assumption inheritance, authority budgets, provenance, evidence-typed imports, published docs, and release-bundle evidence for every dependency.
 Wire it as `examples/package_workspace/` plus `scripts/tests/check_phase17_packages.sh`.

 ## Phase 18: Editor And Human Tooling